 Meetings and events happening soon

-Lead Steward:- Robin Latham & 2nd Steward:- Sarah Perris ( Vote of thanks & Speakers Report)
+Club Meeting Lead Steward:- Keith Burton 2nd Steward John Crowe ( Vote of thanks and Speakers Report)

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.